MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 1. In the admin center, go to **Devices** > **Enroll devices**.
 2. Select **Android enrollment** and then select **Zero-touch enrollment** to open the Zero Touch console.
+3. Select **Next** to begin setup.
+4. Sign in with your linked Google account.
-1. Create a new Configuration in the Zero Touch console.
+5. Create a new configuration in the Zero Touch console.
-2. Choose **Microsoft Intune** from the EMM DPC dropdown.
+6. Choose **Microsoft Intune** from the EMM DPC dropdown.
-3. In Google's Zero Touch console, copy/paste the following JSON into the DPC extras field.
+7. In Google's Zero Touch console, copy/paste the following JSON into the DPC extras field.
 Replace the *YourEnrollmentToken* string with the enrollment token you created as part of your enrollment profile.
 Be sure to surround the enrollment token with double quotes.

     ```json
     {